Snubia/Taker/README.md

 # NoteTaker

-_After addind the necessary dependancies, running node app.js will start the app and the user will be notify in the terminal to open it on pert 3000._
+_After adding the necessary dependancies, running node app.js will start the app and the user will be notify in the terminal to open it on pert 3000._

 _The user will be presented with a page and after clicking **Get Started** The user will have the page to ender their note._